munificent/craftinginterpreters/book/methods-and-initializers.md

 In other words, *familiarity* is another key tool to lower the adoption cost of your language.
-Of course, if you fully maximize that attribute, the end result is a language that is completely identical to some existing language.
+Of course, if you fully maximize that attribute, the end result is a language that is completely identical to some existing one.
 That's not a recipe for success because at that point there's no incentive for users to switch to your language at all.

 So you do need to provide some compelling differences.
 Some things your language can do that other languages can't or at least can't do as well.
-I believe this is one of the fundamental balancing acts of language design:

-*   Reducing differences from other languages lowers learning cost.
-*   Increases them raises the compelling advantage of the language.
+I believe this is one of the fundamental balancing acts of language design: similarity to other languages lowers learning cost, while divergence raises the compelling advantages.

 I think of this balancing act in terms of a <span name="idiosyncracy">**novelty budget**</span>, or as Steve Klabnik calls it, a "[strangeness budget][]".
 Users